jenskeiner/lintr/docs/project_plan.md

-# Repolint: Project Plan
+# Lintr: Project Plan

 ## Overview

-*Repolint* is a Python-based command-line application to lint and enforce consistent settings across a user's GitHub repositories.
+*Lintr* is a Python-based command-line application to lint and enforce consistent settings across a user's GitHub repositories.
 The application is:
 - *Convenient*: The CLI interface is very easy to use.
 The terminal output is richt and pleasant, but concise and very readable.
 - *Comprehensive*: It supports personal and organizational repositories where the user has admin access.
 - *Rule-based*: Pre-defined rules and rule-sets for common project types (e.g., standard Python library packages) are provided.
 - *Powerful*: It supports both linting and autofix capabilities.
 - *Extensible*: Users can define their own rules by implementing a Python class.
 Rule-sets can be defined through configuration.

-This plan outlines the goals and phases for building Repolint.
+This plan outlines the goals and phases for building Lintr.

 ## High-Level Architecture